voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### April 28, 2022

+This release includes:
+* More accurate offline/batch model.
+Accuracy is improved in particular in lecture/zoom meeting/podcast type of audio.

+Issues fixed:
+* #346: Word Cloud is now shown even though the data is there
+* #347: Named entities (NER) are not highlighted correctly

 ### April 11, 2022

 Release 1.54.0 introduces the following changes: